jeremyBanks/ez/crates/ez/pub/proposed_batteries.md

 # What crates should be in a "batteries-included" package for Rust?

-Rust's standard library is very high-quality, but it isn't huge.
-It doesn't need to be, because Cargo makes it easy to use third-party crates.
-However, for users who are new to the language, it can be a source of friction if they need to repeatedly find and evaluate crates for what might be built-in functionality in more "batteries-included" languages such as Python.

-I've registered the crate name **`batteries`** and will use it to re-export a collection of broadly-useful crates, to help improve discoverability for new users. **What do you think should be included?**

-There have been several past threads about "de-facto standard" or "must use" crates, but most of them are old and some of their suggestions have fallen out of use.
-I've created a rough list of some potential inclusions below, but would appreciate any feedback on items that you think would be important to include (or exclude!).

 - **strings:** `regex`, `unicode-segmentation`
 - **bytes:** `bytes`, `hex`, `base64`
 - **math:** `num`, `rand`